citizenlabsgr/elections-api/README.md

 ## History

+**Version 1.10.1**

+- Updated `/api/status/` to return a 202 when the Michan Secretary of State website is unavailable.

 **Version 1.10**

 - Added `/api/status/` to enable triggering when a voter's registration status changes for an upcoming election.